magicaltrap/chatbot/README.md

 This dataset contains Question and Answer data from Amazon, totaling around 1.4 million answered questions.
 I decided to take a subset from the whole dataset, the set from the Electronics category which still has 314,263 questions.

 ## Next Steps ##
+- [x] Take a look how the dataset is structured.
 - Preprocess the Amazon dataset to the necessary format (the dataset itself is very nested and unstructured, will take some time)

 |              Question                                                   |        Answer                              |